rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 **For those who are fairly familiar with Spring Cloud Stream** and only want to know how to handle certain failure scenario, go straight to the [resiliency matrix](#resiliency-matrix).
 From this matrix you will quickly see which failure is handled by which application.
-Once you have identified the failure scenario, you can jump straight (each failure scenario is a hyperlink) to the section where we test the scenario.
+Once you have identified the failure scenario, you can jump straight (each failure scenario is a hyperlink) to the section where we test it.

 **For those who want to learn what reliability options are available with SCS** and do not have any specific failure in mind we recommend going thru the [Application types](#application-types) section where you will learn why there are various types of applications and what levels of resiliency you can expect from each type.
-By the end of this section, you have identified the type of application you need and you can move onto the last section [Testing Applications](#testing-applications).
+By the end of this section, you have identified the type of application you need and then you can move onto the last section [Testing Applications](#testing-applications).

-There is a [resiliency matrix](#resiliency-matrix) that can help you assess which application is right for you depending on what failures is able to handle.

 **Table of content**
 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->